Naproxen and Diphenhydramine

 Generic Name: Naproxen and Diphenhydramine (na PROKS en & dye fen HYE dra meen)

 - This medicine may raise the chance of heart and blood vessel side effects like heart attack and stroke.
 If these happen, they can be deadly.
 The risk of these side effects may be greater if you have heart disease or risks for heart disease.
 However, the risk may also be raised in people who do not have heart disease or risks for heart disease.
 The risk of these health problems can happen as soon as the first weeks of using naproxen and diphenhydramine and may be greater with higher doses or with long-term use.
-Do not use this medicine right before or after bypass heart surgery.
+Do not use naproxen and diphenhydramine right before or after bypass heart surgery.

 - This medicine may raise the chance of very bad and sometimes deadly stomach or bowel side effects like ulcers or bleeding.
 The risk is greater in older people.
 The risk is also greater in people who have had stomach or bowel ulcers or bleeding before.
 These problems may occur without warning signs.
 Talk with the doctor.